jws1837/php-the-right-way/_posts/05-03-01-Date-and-Time.md

 {% highlight php %}
 <?php
 if ($start < $end) {
-    echo "Start is before the end!\n";
+    echo "Start is before the end!" .
+PHP_EOL;
 }
 {% endhighlight %}